 drooping eyelid or double vision, and vomiting.

 acromegaly), a stop in menstruation, abnormal secretion of milk, and decreased libido.

 The American Brain Tumor Association estimates

-a primary brain tumor in the US this year (rate
+a primary brain tumor in the US this year.
+Metastatic (secondary)

-brain tumors are more common than primary brain
+brain tumors are five times more common than primary brain

 any age, they are most common in children 3

 to 12 years old and in adults 40 to 70 years